 We are the leading Chinese language Internet search provider.
 As a technology-based media company, we aim to provide the best way for people to find information.
 In addition to serving Internet search users, we provide an effective platform for businesses to reach potential customers.
-According to a market survey announced by iResearch Consulting Group, a third-party market research firm, our search engine Baidu.com processed approximately 1.1 trillion Chinese language web search requests in 2008, accounting for 73.2% of the total Chinese language web search market in China.
-According to Alexa.com, our Baidu.com website was the largest website in China, as measured by user traffic during the three-month period ended December 31, 2008.
+According to a market survey announced by iResearch Consulting Group, a third-party market research firm, our search engine Baidu.com accounted for 76.0% of the total Chinese language web search market in China in 2009, as measured by the number of Chinese language web search requests handled.
+According to Alexa.com, our Baidu.com website was the largest website in China, as measured by user traffic during the three-month period ended December 31, 2009.